poojaram/DataScience-CaseStudy3/assignment.md

 ## Supplement 5

-1. Using the data/graphics in this section, describe how analysts beliefs changed over time.
+1. Using the data/graphics in this section, describe how analysts' beliefs changed over time.
 Does this surprise you?
 Does this give you more or less faith in the scientific process? _(10 points)_

 ## Team 10 Analysis